letiulthecode/Old-Machine/README.md

 Now your bot is running! if you want edit the code, before read Discordia Wiki and Discord Dev Portal documentation

+# Info
 If you haved an problem contact me on my discord: just an protogen#7094

 My bot: https://discord.com/api/oauth2/authorize?client_id=777887826561335327&permissions=8&scope=bot

+This bot is more focused on open source.